We tend to spend a lot of time looking into the rearview mirror, especially when under duress.

 There is an interesting discrepancy going on between the amount of gold going into ETFs of record, and the "implied build" taking place in other venues.
 These take the form of private purchases held either in non-banking vaults, private storage facilities, or (quite literally) holes in the ground.

-In addition, Central Banks, probably the largest buyers of gold over the last decade (having been net sellers for a number of years prior to the switch), have become unremitting accumulators.
+In addition, Central Banks, probably the largest buyers of gold over the last decade (having been net sellers for several years before the switch), have become unremitting accumulators.
 For all their public posturing about "gold not paying interest," gold being "a barbarous relic," or a "pet rock," they certainly have been doing just the opposite!

 Immortalized as "Brown's Bottom," his farcical action cost his countrymen billions of dollars in lost value, as gold rocked up to its current level of over $1,800.
 No doubt this will continue to be "the gift that keeps on taking" as gold adds more thousands of dollars per ounce.